Menu

 • If you have high cardinality metadata that should not be used as a label and does not exist in the log line.
 Some examples might include process_id or thread_id or Kubernetes pod names.

-It is an antipattern to extract information that already exists in your log lines and put it into structured metadata.
+We do not recommend extracting information that already exists in your log lines and putting it into structured metadata.

 Attaching structured metadata to log lines